 Outcrop Gold acquired the Antares Project in 2015 as a result of a grass-roots exploration program using the Gramalote deposit as an exploration model.
 Antares displays numerous large, historic hydraulically mined excavation of bulk mineralized weathered granite.
-These excavations align within a structural zone and can be hundreds of meters wide.
-The excavations provide a clear indicator of possible bulk mineralized granite similar to that seen on the Gramalote Project 30 km to the northeast of Antares.
+These excavations align within a northeast-trending structural zone up to hundreds of metres wide.
+Large excavations of bulk mineralized granite are seen at both Anatares and on the Gramalote Project 30 kilometres to the northeast of Antares.
 Outcrop Gold made four applications on its own and then subsequently signed a Lease Agreement with Activos Mineros de Colombia S.A.S. to acquire six additional applications contiguous to Outcrop's applications.
 The combined project area covers 10,500 hectares.

 In 2017 and 2018, joint venture partner IAMGOLD conducted surface exploration work on the project.
-Their work produced a large and significant gold in soils anomaly that provides a drill-ready target.
-Importantly, in early 2018, AngloGold Ashanti Limited ("AngloGold"; NYSE: AU) received all operating permits for the Gramalote open pit mine.
+Their work produced a large and significant gold in soils anomaly over three kilometres long that provides a drill-ready target.
+Importantly, in early 2018, AngloGold Ashanti Limited ("AngloGold"; NYSE: AU) received all operating permits for the Gramalote open pit gold mine.
 Antares has less environmental and social sensitivities than Gramalote.